NuGet/Home/accepted/2023/owner-author-pmui.md

 #### Details Pane UI for Owner/Author

-The Details Pane will show both the Trusted Owner and the Author.
+The Details Pane will show both the Known Owner and the Author.
 Historically, Owner has not been shown in the details pane at all.
 If Owner is not available, the Owner field will be shown with an indication that the metadata is not specified.